Welcome to the web site of John W. Burgeson (Burgy),

 retired physicist, retired IBMer, retired Stephen Minister.

-This web site was begun in about February, 2001 and is added to from time to time.
+This web site was begun in January, 2001 and is added to from time to time.

 an MDiv graduate from the Iliff School of Theology, Denver, Colorado,